 Everybody deserves a good night’s sleep.
 Sleep is essential to physical, mental, and psychological health.
 The Bible is clear that Sabbath rest is essential to spiritual health as well.
 We read in Mark 4 that in the midst of a storm, the disciples found Jesus in the stern of the boat asleep on a cushion.
 Even in the midst of the storms in life, in Jesus we can find peace and rest.
 Rest in the Lord is a ministry designed to give the gift of a good night’s sleep to those who need it most by providing a “cushion.”

-Not far from our church, many were ravaged by a literal storm in their life.
+In 2016, many were ravaged by a literal storm in their life, not far from our church.
 Hurricane Matthew pushed many out of their homes – especially in Tarboro, Princeville, and Edgecombe County.
-The return from this exile has been a slow and tedious process for many.
+The return from this exile was a slow and tedious process for many.
 Upon reentering their home, many found all of their possessions ruined and covered in mold.
-Rest in the Lord is a ministry of Dortches Baptist Church that is committed to coming alongside those affected by this storm by providing mattresses, pillows, blankets, and sheets.
+Rest in the Lord is a ministry of Dortches Baptist Church that was started to come alongside those affected by the storm by providing mattresses, pillows, blankets, and sheets.

 Supporting Local Business